 Does generic finasteride work as well as Propecia?

 Yes.
 Even though generic finasteride is cheaper than Propecia, it works just as well.
 Both finasteride and Propecia are effective treatments to halt male pattern baldness and return lost hair.

 Yes, finasteride and Propecia can re-grow hair that was lost to male pattern baldness.
 In one 5-year study of finasteride, 65% of men re-grew hair.
 Remember finasteride is the active ingredient in Propecia.

 There’s talk online and off that finasteride and Propecia can help men build muscle.
 What we do know is that there isn’t too much scientific evidence of this though.
 Just a handful of studies that report increases in muscle mass, but often these combine finasteride with other substances like testosterone.

 In clinical trials finasteride and Propecia were more likely to cause negative side effects on muscles, like pain, stiffness and weakness.
 So the jury is very much still out on this one.
 Finasteride and Propecia were developed to fight hair loss, were put though clinical trials to fight hair loss and for now, should only be used to fight hair loss.

 Are there any differences between finasteride and Propecia?

 Another minor difference is that the two do contain some different non-active ingredients that are used to bind the drugs together into pills.
-Although most of the non-active ingredients are identical, there are a few differences, but these shouldn’t affect the majority of men who take the medications.
-In rare instances, they could affect you, and cause different side effects, for example if you’re allergic to one of them, but this is unlikely.
+Although most of the non-active ingredients are identical, there are a few differences, but they shouldn’t affect most men who take the medications.
+In rare instances they could affect you and cause different side effects, for example if you’re allergic to one of them, but this is unlikely.